LarryHPham/larv_harvester/app/Library/DomParser/README.md

 #### Creating Traits

-Traits are not able to overwrite the `metaTitleXPath`, `metaKeywordsXPath`, `metaDescriptionXPath`, or `publisherXPath` properties but they can overwrite any function in `BaseDomParser`.
+Traits are not able to overwrite the `metaTitleXPath`, `metaKeywordsXPath`, `metaDescriptionXPath`, or `publisher_xpath` properties but they can overwrite any function in `BaseDomParser`.

 In general, any XPath that is repeated across multiple page types should be abstracted into a trait.